mwarkentin/hubot-vmfarms/README.md

 # hubot-vmfarms

-A hubot script to interact with VMFarms API
+A hubot script to interact with the VMFarms API

 See [`src/vmfarms.coffee`](src/vmfarms.coffee) for full documentation.